-- MI: Michigan Health & Hospital Association - Reporting of total charge is limited in the Michigan data.
-Twenty-nine of 146 hospitals were dropped from the sampling frame because they did not report any total charges.
+- AR: Arkansas Department of Health - Six hospitals were dropped from the sampling frame because they had incomplete payer information. - MI: Michigan Health & Hospital Association - Reporting of total charge is limited in the Michigan data.
+Twenty-eight of 144 hospitals were dropped from the sampling frame because they did not report any total charges.
 These hospitals were fairly evenly distributed by hospital type.
 There were no sampling strata in the State containing only hospitals without total charges. - SC: South Carolina State Budget & Control Board - Two hospitals were dropped from the sampling frame to meet additional South Carolina confidentiality requirements.